 Below the towering Samson and Goliath – the famous Harland & Wolff cranes that dominate the Belfast skyline – lies a quarter full of history and heritage.
 Delve into the history of Belfast’s shipbuilding heritage at Titanic Belfast, where interactive exhibitions tell the story of the infamous vessel from dream to tragedy.
-Climb aboard The Wee Tram to visit the Dock And Pump House, where the Titanic was constructed over a century ago, as well as the World War One ship HMS Caroline and the SS Nomadic, the last remaining White Star Line ship in the world.
-This emerging quarter also boasts the Titanic Hotel, built in the former headquarters of Harland & Wolff, as well as an eclectic mix of eateries: try the great coffee at Paper Cup and local delicacies at The Galley Café.
+Climb aboard The Wee Tram to visit the Dock And Pump House, where the Titanic was constructed over a century ago, then visit SS Nomadic, the last remaining White Star Line ship in the world.
+This emerging quarter also boasts the Titanic Hotel, built in the former headquarters of Harland & Wolff, as well as a nice mix of eateries: try the great coffee at Paper Cup and local delicacies at The Galley Café.